usnistgov/oscal-xproc3/README.md

 [The `testing` directory](./testing) contains tests and logic applicable to the repository or its contents, such as Schematron governing usage of XProc or other formats - XML-based code introspection.
 As this is still in development, it can be expected to change and grow.

+[The `template` directory](./template) contains a blank project template.
+Copy and rename this folder for a quick start on XProc infrastructure for your project.
+It contains boilerlate documentation and logic ready for rewriting.

 Finally, the [`icons` directory](./icons) holds SVG and Windows icon files that can be associated with scripts or file types.

 ## Software maturity